 - Get ‘full-fat spiritual’.
 How to have an active practice – beyond the ‘lite’ ‘rainbows and unicorns’ – and use it to change the world.

 - Practise wild activism.
-If you can get 3.5 per cent of a population to participate in sustained, non-violent protest, change happens.
-We create our better world.
+If you can get 3.5 per cent of the population to participate in sustained, non-violent protest, change happens.
+We create a better world.

 The time has come to boldly, wildly, imagine better.
 We are being called upon, individually and as a society, to forge a new path and to find a new way of living.
 Will you join the journey?